LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Introduction

-To circumvent demerits from the superficial hybrid or learning with inferior lexicon-based representations upon PLM, we propose a brand-new lexicon-enlightened dense (LED) retriever learning framework to inject rich lexicon information into a single dense encoder, while keeping the sequence-level semantic representation capability.
-Rather than prevailing BM25 as the lexicon-rich source, we propose to leverage the recently advanced lexicon-centric representation learning model transferred from large-scale masked language modeling (MLM), and attempt to align a dense encoder by two brand-new weakened distilling objectives.
+To circumvent demerits from the superficial hybrid or learning with inferior lexicon-based representations upon PLM, we propose a brand-new lexicon-enlightened dense (LED) retriever learning framework to inject rich lexicon information into a single dense encoder, while keeping its sequence-level semantic representation capability.
+Instead of prevailing BM25 as lexicon-rich sources, we propose to leverage the recently advanced lexicon-centric representation learning model transferred from large-scale masked language modeling (MLM), and attempt to align a dense encoder with two brand-new weakened distilling objectives.
 On the one hand, we present lexicon-augmented contrastive learning that incorporates the hard negatives provided by lexicon-aware retrievers for contrastive training.
 Intuitively, the negatives given by the lexicon-aware models could be regarded as adversarial examples to challenge the dense one, so as to transfer lexical knowledge to the dense model.
-On the other hand, we propose a novel pair-wise rank-consistent regularization to make dense model’s behavior incline to the lexicon-aware ones.
-Compared to distribution regularization such as KL-divergence~\cite{Zhang2021AR2} and strict fine-grained distillation like Margin-MSE~\cite{Hofstatter2020Margin-MSE}, our method provides weak supervision signals from the lexicon-aware retrievers, leading to desirable partial knowledge injection while maintaining the dense retriever's own properties.
+On the other hand, inspired by previous work~\cite{Burges2005RankNet, Dehghani2017WeakSupervision}, we propose a pair-wise rank-consistent regularization as a weak supervision to guide dense model’s behavior incline to the lexicon-aware ones.
+Compared to distribution regularization such as KL-divergence~\cite{Zhang2021AR2} and strict fine-grained distillation like Margin-MSE~\cite{Hofstatter2020Margin-MSE}, LED provides weak supervision signals from the lexicon-aware retrievers, leading to desirable partial knowledge injection while maintaining the dense retriever's own properties.

 We evaluate our method on three real-world human-annotated benchmarks.
 Experimental results show that our methods consistently and significantly improve dense retriever's performance, even outdoing its teacher.
 Notably, these significant improvements are brought by the supervision of a performance-comparable lexicon-aware retriever.
-Besides, a detailed analysis of retrieval results shows that our knowledge distillation strategies indeed equip the dense retriever with the lexicon-aware capabilities.
-Lastly, we found our improvement on the dense retriever is complementary to the standard ranker distillation, achieving further improvement and a new state-of-the-art performance.
+Besides, a detailed analysis of retrieval results shows that our knowledge distillation strategies indeed equip the dense retriever with lexicon-aware capabilities.
+Lastly, we show our lexicon-aware distillation strategies are compatible with the standard ranker distillation, achieving further improvement and a new state-of-the-art performance.